How to Mix Things Up – Creating a Custom Living Room

 Starting from Scratch or Refreshing your Room?

 First, if you are buying all new furniture, you could go either way – you could buy a set to fit, or select individual pieces to fill your room.

 When you already have pieces of furniture that you want to keep and are trying to replace a few or add to what you have, don’t be afraid to mix in something new.
 Spend some time searching designer rooms online, you’ll see that they typically mix pieces to add diversity and interest to a room.
-However it takes some work, and an eye toward detail.
+However, it takes some work and an eye toward detail.
 You’ll need to pay attention to things like table height and chair height and depth.
-While different shapes can go together, you’ll want to avoid completely different scale of items.
+While different shapes can go together, you’ll want to avoid a completely different scale of items.

 Time and Effort